Tap To Call

 Determining Who’s Responsible

-Brake failures happen all-too-commonly during truck accidents, but most of the time these failures do not leave others blameless.
+Brake failures happen all-too-often during truck accidents, but most of the time these failures do not leave others blameless.

 Unfortunately, there are a number of potentially responsible parties when it comes to brake failure in trucks.
 Sometimes it’s the driver’s fault.
 Sometimes the brake manufacturer.
 It could be the owner of the trucking company or even the cargo company who loaded the payload.
 The problem is that these various parties will often play a blame-game where responsibility is concerned.